Functional Collection Programming with Semi-Ring Dictionaries: Efficiency

-Similarly, in linear algebra programs there are cases where the materialization of intermediate vectors can be avoided.
-As an example, consider the Hadamard product of three vectors, which is na\"ively translated as the following \lang expression:
+\smartpara{Fusion in Linear Algebra} Similarly, in linear algebra programs there are cases where the materialization of intermediate vectors can be avoided.
+As an example, consider the Hadamard product of three vectors, which is na\"ively translated as the first \lang expression in Figure~\ref{fig:opt:ex:hadamard}.
 Again, the intermediate vector !Vt! is not necessary.
-By applying the second vertical loop fusion rule from Figure~\ref{fig:opt_rules}, one can avoid the materialization of !Vt! as follows:
+By applying the second vertical loop fusion rule from Figure~\ref{fig:opt_rules}, one can avoid the materialization of !Vt!, as shown in the right expression in Figure~\ref{fig:opt:ex:hadamard}.
+This expression performs a single iteration over the elements of the vector !V1!.